Race and ethnicity in Brazil: African resistance in the 1800s

-in the 1880s Brazil remained one of the few nations to still practice the institution of slavery.
-Brazil accounted for 40% of the trans-Atlantic slave trade between from the 1500s to the late 19th century.
+In the 1880s Brazil remained one of the few nations to still practice the institution of slavery.
+Brazil accounted for 40% of the trans-Atlantic slave trade between the 16th and late 19th centuries.
 From early on during the trade there has been African resistance to slavery.

 Islam of Bahia & Malê revolt

-Early signs of resistance can be found in the 1835 Malê revolt led by African slaves in the city of Salvador de Bahia. these revolts were led by a group of enslaved African Muslims and freedmen inspired by Muslims teachings, and they lead a violent revolt against proslavery efforts often killing those who weren't Muslim and demanded that the African people be treated with respect.
+Early signs of resistance in Brazil can be found in the 1835 Malê revolt led by African slaves in the city of Salvador de Bahia.
+It was spearheaded by a group of enslaved African Muslims and freedmen inspired by Muslim teachings that acted against proslavery efforts and demanded that the African people be treated with respect.
+It is claimed that non-Muslims were also targeted.

-Slaves who resisted were often mutilated, beaten to death, hung or thrown overboard.
-In Brazil those who escaped slavery during the 1800s developed maroon communities known as Quilombolas these served as communities that African slaves and their descendants could escape the complications of slavery. for escaped slaves in Brazil. the largest of these communities in Brazil was Quilombolas dos Palomares in the 17th century with 30,000 inhabitants and as years got closer to 1888 more began to emerge.
+The enslaved Africans who resisted were often mutilated, beaten to death, hung or thrown overboard.
+Those who managed to escape during the 1800s developed maroon communities known as Quilombolas that gave formerly enslaved Africans and their descendants a refuge after escaping slavery.
+The largest of these communities in Brazil in the 17th century was Quilombolas dos Palomares at 30.000 inhabitants, with more being formed as time passed.

 Marronage

-Marronage refers to slave resistance and escaping of slaves in Brazil around the mid-1880s but for many African descendants in Brazil this was a political statement displaying pride. there establishment of Quilombolas served as a decision to as live as free men agent under their post-colonial society.
+Marronage refers to the resistance and escape from slavery in Brazil around the mid-1880s.
+For many African descendants in Brazil, this was a statement that displayed their pride towards the accomplishment of liberation, with the establishment of Quilombolas serving as a decision to as live as free men under their post-colonial society.

 When looking at uprisings the focus of African resistance and rebellion to slavery Antônio Bento organized raids with coffee plantations aimed at coffee plantations in Brazil.
 Production of sugar and coffee were a vital part of Brazil's economy, and this demand required nonstop sunup to sundown labor that due to growth in production Brazilian and Portuguese farmers imposed this task upon the Africans.